neacsumihai2005/POO_project/README.md

     4. input the reps of the exercise (an array of integers that ends with 0)
     5. jump to step (i)
 2. modify records
+    1. delete a certain exercise
+        1. user will be prompted with on-screen instructions
+    3. modify a certain PR manually
+        1. user will be prompted with on-screen instructions